 Leaves, branches and other debris collect on a roof especially during winter.
 Remove all these debris so you can help your roof protect you.
-Failing to remove all this debris may result in a draining issue.
+Failing to remove all the debris may result in a draining issue.
 This will eventually lead to leaks and rusts.
 And that’s the last thing you want to happen.
 By keeping your gutters clean, you are also making sure that your roof drains properly.
 You can use your hands when you clean the debris.
 A soft broom or brush will also do.
 There’s no need for force to be applied.
 Make sure that you ask another person’s help especially in using a ladder.
 It’s also recommended to have this step done when the weather is sunny and the roof is dry.

 Remove moss and mold

 Your roof is one of the places where moss grows easily.
 It’s because it grows in wet or humid climates.
 At first, moss growth seems to be harmless.
 But what many people don’t realize is that it can cause significant damage to the integrity of your roof.
 It will grow beneath your shingles and will eventually push them up.
 When this happens, it’s easy for the rain water to get in which will cause leaks.
 It will also make your roof susceptible to being blown off in the wind since the shingles are flared upward.
 To prevent this from happening, take time to remove moss by using a roof moss remover.
 Wait for the solution to take effect.
 Then brush away the moss with a handheld brush or soft broom.

 Paying attention to your attic can help you extend the life of your roof and keep it in good shape.
 It’s easy to spot roof issues when you look at your attic walls and ceilings.
 Doing this will help you spot leaks while it’s early.
 Look for missing shingles or check if you can see daylight passing through the attic ceiling.
 If you do, it could be a sign that the roof has a hole or it has thinned.
 Also make sure that your attic is properly insulated.
 It will help maintain the health of your roof.

 Trim overhanging branches